Meet the Fonkens

 It is an elegant design & has a pretty high spouse approval factor.
 It also sounds really good.

-This design is great example of many design threads/ideas coming together in a single box.
+These designe are great example of many design threads/ideas coming together in a single box.

 <bigger>